-- a) Defining vision, mission and objectives of Organization - b) Determining what businesses, it should be in - c) Allocating resources among different divisions - d) formulating and implementing strategies that span individual businesses - e) Providing leadership for Organization - f) Acts as a linkage between Management and Shareholders - >Corporate level managers, especially CEO is viewed as guardian of shareholder welfare and must make strategies to maximize the wealth of shareholders.
+- a) Defining mission and goals of Organization - b) Determining what businesses, it should be in - c) Allocating resources among different divisions - d) Formulating and implementing strategies that span individual businesses - e) Providing leadership for Organization - f) Acts as a linkage between Management and Shareholders

+>Corporate level managers, especially CEO is viewed as guardian of shareholder welfare and must make strategies to maximize the wealth of shareholders.

-Business or Divisional Level
+>>>Business or Divisional Level

-- A Principle General Manager or Business level manager is head of a division. - They are responsible for working of Division and overseeing all functions of the Division or a particular business. - They are responsible to translate general statements of direction of Corporate Level into concrete business plans. - They should listen to the functional level managers.
+>A Principle General Manager or Business level manager is head of a division.

+They are responsible for working of Division and overseeing all functions of the Division or a particular business.

+>They are responsible to translate general statements of direction of Corporate Level into concrete business plans.

+>They should listen to the functional level managers.

-Functional Level
+>>>Functional Level

-- They are responsible for specific business functions in a division or company like marketing, Research & Development, Human Resource, Finance etc. - Thus, a functional manager's sphere of responsibility is generally confined to one organizational activity or area. - >Functional managers are also responsible for - a) developing functional strategies in their area to fulfil strategic objectives set by corporate and business level managers; and
+>They are responsible for specific business functions in a division or company like marketing, Research & Development, Human Resource, Finance etc.

+>Thus, a functional manager's sphere of responsibility is generally confined to one organizational activity or area.

+>Functional managers are also responsible for

-- b) implementing/ executing strategies of corporate level and business level managers. - They are closer to customers and provide most of information that enable corporate level and business level managers to formulate realistic and attainable strategies.
+a) developing functional strategies in their area to fulfil strategic objectives set by corporate and business level managers; and b) implementing/ executing strategies of corporate level and business level managers.

+>They are closer to customers and provide most of information that enable corporate level and business level managers to formulate realistic and attainable strategies.